alisw/alibuild/docs/user.markdown

 and we rebuild them as last resort.
 In certain cases, to ensure full compatibility on what is done in production it might be desirable to always pick up our own version of the tools.
-This can be done by passing the `--no-system` option to alibuild.
+This can be done by passing the `--no-system` option to bits.
 On the other hand, there might be cases in which you want to pick up not only basic tools, but also advanced ones like ROOT, Geant4, or Pythia from the system, either to save time or because you have a pre-existing setup which you do not want